gavinknightx/facebook_review_analyzer/README.md

    pip install -r requirements.txt
    ```

-3. Create a `.env` file in the root directory and add your OpenAI API key:
+3. Add your OpenAI API key to`.env` file in the root directory:
    ```
    OPENAI_API_KEY=your_api_key_here
    ```